Top-down space survival sandbox

 Salvage economy

-Growth is secondary to continuity.
-Surviving groups win by patching, stockpiling, and holding together one more cycle.
+Groups survive by patching, stockpiling, moving carefully, and holding together one more cycle.

 ASTR is not passive industry.
-The world pushes back through armed factions, opportunists, broken automation, and other players looking at the same exposed infrastructure.
+Armed factions, broken automation, local opportunists, and other players all interfere with exposed operations.

-Small groups with working ships, fuel, and local knowledge become regional powers very quickly.
+Small groups with ships, fuel, and local knowledge can become dangerous very quickly.

-Mining routines, patrol logic, and defensive systems keep operating long after the people who configured them are gone.
+Mining routines, patrol logic, and defense systems keep running long after the people who configured them are gone.

-Every pilot can trade, scout, defend, extort, raid, or simply wait for a weak operation to show itself.
+Every pilot can trade, scout, extort, defend, raid, or wait for a weak operation to expose itself.

 Direct Entry